Cavalier Invitational at Durham Academy

 General

 Hate speech, bigotry, racism, sexism, homophobia, etc. will not be tolerated.
-Any violation to this rule will be auto 0L.
-I will also be reporting this violation to the tournament head
+Any violation of this rule will be auto 0L.

 Tech > Truth